MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-work-with-vat.md

     >
     > * To manually create a certificate of supply certificate
     > * To print a certificate of supply.

+## <a name="see-related-training-at-microsoft-learnlearnpathsprocess-vat-dynamics-365-business-central"></a>See Related Training at [Microsoft Learn](/learn/paths/process-vat-dynamics-365-business-central/)

 ## <a name="see-also"></a>See Also
 [Setting Up to Calculations and Posting Methods for Value-Added Tax](finance-setup-vat.md)